ysfAskri/C-Discount-TF/README.md

 **Predict**

-reusing the generated model to predict the categories of all unclassified products.
+reusing the generated model to predict the categories of all unclassified products